Loyola University Chicago

 Students will demonstrate understanding of the role of the scenic artist in relationship to the scenic designer, develop basic level skills required to execute the designer's intention or vision and execute a paint elevation

-This course explores the process of engaging children with theatre games and techniques as a means towards self-expression, personal development and content learning.
+This course explores the process of engaging children with teaching artistry techniques such as theatre acting games, design, and technical theatre as a means towards self-expression, personal development and content learning.
+This course will utilize planning tools and teach facilitation techniques that can be utilized across artistic practices.
 Laboratory experiences working with children are provided.

 This course satisfies the Engaged Learning requirement.